 Blawesome Farm is a small part of a larger movement known as Social Care Farming.
 Care farming is the therapeutic use of farming practices to improve health, social, and vocational outcomes for vulnerable populations.
-While not for everyone, farming provides a wide range of options for many populations who are currently experiencing a very limited range of opportunities to participate in meaningful work, connect with nature, and engage with their community.
+While we recognize that working outdoors is not necessarily a good fit for everyone, farming provides a wide range of options for many populations who are currently experiencing a very limited range of opportunities to participate in meaningful work, connect with nature, and engage with their community.
 At Blawesome, we believe that a purpose driven life and a healthy relationship with Mother Earth go a long way towards mitigating many of the adverse mental and physical health conditions experienced by over half of the adult population living with autism.
 In fact, we have been given the extraordinary gift of watching the effects of social care farming on Raimee, our young farmer, as he begins his transition into adulthood and sets the course for a life lived as fully and independently as possible.
 Truly, we are watching this young man grow and blossom.

 Visit our resources page (coming soon!) to learn more about Social Care Farming, Autism, and what you can do to support Blawesome and similar projects in the community.